yareli-rosales/SDS264_DS2/README.md

 # SDS264_DS2
-A projet for my SDS 264 in class work
+A projet for SDS 264 - Data Science 2